-The Board of Directors has selected KPMG LLP for appointment as our independent registered public accounting firm for the fiscal year ending September 30, 2012, subject to ratification by the shareholders.
-KPMG LLP served as our independent registered public accountants for the fiscal year ended September 30, 2011.
-Representatives of KPMG LLP are expected to be present at the Annual Meeting of Shareholders to respond to appropriate questions and will have an opportunity to make a statement if they desire to do so.
-Our Board of Directors unanimously recommends that you vote FOR the appointment of KPMG LLP as our independent registered public accountants for the fiscal year ending September 30, 2012.
+The Board of Directors has selected Ernst & Young LLP for appointment as our independent registered public accounting firm for the fiscal year ending September 30, 2013, subject to ratification by the shareholders.
+Representatives of Ernst & Young LLP are expected to be present at the Annual Meeting of Shareholders to respond to appropriate questions and will have an opportunity to make a statement if they desire to do so.
+Our Board of Directors unanimously recommends that you vote FOR the appointment of Ernst & Young LLP as our independent registered public accountants for the fiscal year ending September 30, 2013.